 Using the wind as a metaphor for both uncertainty and hope, plastic packaging is set adrift, menacing travelers from the sky as they drive down the road.
-Wind turbines and electricity towers form familiar interruptions in the landscape, signs of modernity and convenience, edifices which entrap and ensnare wayward debris.
+Wind turbines and electricity towers form familiar interruptions in the landscape, signs of modernity and convenience, edifices which entrap wayward debris.

 "If I wished to shake this tree with my hands, I should not be able to do so.
 But the wind, which we see not, troubleth and bendeth it as it listeth.
 We are sorest bent and troubled by invisible hands."